 What are the party’s key policies?

-BBB’s mission states: “Farmers cannot do without citizens, citizens cannot do without farmers.
+The BBB mission states: “Farmers cannot do without citizens, citizens cannot do without farmers.
 The countryside is good for roughly five to six million inhabitants of the Netherlands.
 Outside the four major cities, rural areas have different dynamics and lifestyles, in which neighborly assistance and joint – bottom-up – solving problems are self-evident.

 BBB stands up for these residents, who do not recognize themselves in the government policy aimed at the big cities.”